-- Complete the KFS Purchase Agreement and Approval Form If there is no existing software agreement.
+- Complete the Appropriate KFS Document and Approval Form If there is no existing software agreement.

 There are many different types of sensitive data.
 If you are purchasing software or utilizing a cloud-based service that will utilize sensitive data, it is critical that you are aware of how that software will protect and secure that data.

 We strongly advise that you review the UC Davis policy PPM 320-20, as well as the University of California Security Protection policy documentation to familiarize yourself with the applicable rules and regulations.

 Make sure you understand the type(s) of software you need (quantity, licenses, compatibility with other equipment, etc.).
 Since some software purchases are non-returnable/non-refundable, it is important to ensure that you are purchasing the correct software for your specific needs.

 With an existing agreement, the due diligence is already done!
 This means no supplier set-up and contract negotiation.
 Agreements are available in:

 - Kuali Financial System (KFS): Use the Agreement Number Lookup; in the Description field, enter *SOFTWARE* (including the asterisks) to retrieve software agreements.

 - CalUSource: This agreement lookup provides another way to locate software agreements; enter software in the search field.
 (NOTE: Google Chrome and Internet Explorer are the recommended Internet browsers.)

 To purchase against an existing software agreement: